How It Works

 Time Period

 We track all available review data from OpenCritic, going back to the earliest reviews in their database.
-This gives us comprehensive coverage of gaming journalism history and allows tracking of long-term reviewer patterns.

 Update Frequency